netrisai/docs/sandbox/Sandbox12/onprem-k8s.rst

 .. note::

-  Netris Operator won’t disable Node-to-Node mesh until k8s cluster all nodes’ BGP peers are being established.
+  Netris Operator won’t disable Node-to-Node mesh until all BGP peers of all the nodes in the k8s cluster become established.

 Finally, let’s check if our earlier deployed "Podinfo" application is still working when Calico Node-to-Node mesh is disabled: